Jbleezy/BO1-Reimagined/README.md

 * Upgraded: fixed fire sound

 ### AUG
-* Upgraded: decreased reserve ammo from 390 to 360
+* Upgraded: decreased stock ammo from 390 to 360
 * Upgraded: added name of weapon attachment on HUD

 ### Ballistic Knife
 * Knives pick up automatically when close to them
 * Knives that are picked up no longer automatically fill the clip if the Ballistic Knife is not the player's current weapon
 * Decreased time to start reloading from .7 seconds to .5 seconds
-* Fixed a bug where a knife could be picked up if the player had max reserve ammo
+* Fixed a bug where a knife could be picked up if the player had max stock ammo
 * Obtaining the Bowie Knife or Sickle no longer gives you more ammo
 * Fixed a bug where a knife could not be picked up if another knife is fired and lands before the first knife
 * Fixed a bug where knives on the ground would disappear whenever the player uses the Pack-a-Punch machine